MarioCascades/ceokr/docs/01_Platform_Decisions.md

 Teams belong to Departments and Organizations.

-Users / Members are represented by application User records.

 Organization Membership represents the User's organizational context.

 Department and Team associations are stored through Organization Membership.

-Roles are assigned to Organization Memberships rather than directly to the
+Roles are assigned to Organization Memberships rather than directly to the User profile.

-User profile.

 Status